 IRB:STUDY19030297A - Effect of Reducing Sedentary Behavior on Blood Pressure

 MEET THE RESEARCHER

-Bethany Barone Gibbs, PhD, is an Assistant Professor in the Department of Health and Physical Activity at the University of Pittsburgh.
+Bethany Barone Gibbs, PhD, is associate professor in the Department of Health and Human Development at the University of Pittsburgh.
 Her research covers a range of topics related to health and activity levels.
-A Fellow of the American Heart Association, Dr. Gibbs is passionate about finding ways to help people improve their health and well-being through practical lifestyle changes.
+A Fellow of the American Heart Association, Dr. Gibbs is passionate about finding ways to help people increase their activity levels.